Research

 Revise & Resubmit at the Journal of Finance

-Abstract: We study the transmission of uncertainty shocks in production networks and find that their impact on economic activity depends on their source in supply chains.
-A real-option framework with time-to-build predicts that only upstream uncertainty suppresses investment, since upstream (downstream) uncertainty from suppliers (customers) affects the shorter-run (longer-run).
-Consistently, production-network data show that upstream uncertainty propagates downstream, affecting firm-level outcomes negatively.
-Conversely, downstream uncertainty propagates upstream more weakly but affects firm-level outcomes positively.
+Abstract: The impact of uncertainty shocks on firm-level economic activity depends on their origin in supply-chains.
+Upstream (downstream) uncertainty from suppliers (customers) is associated with variability over future input (output) prices.
+Consequently, a real-option production model with time-to-build suggests that only upstream uncertainty suppresses investment since upstream (downstream) uncertainty affects the shorter-run (longer-run).
+Consistently, production-network data show that upstream uncertainty affects firm-level outcomes negatively.
+Conversely, downstream uncertainty affects firm-level outcomes more weakly but positively.
 At the macro-level, these two uncertainties oppositely predict aggregate growth and asset prices.
 Overall, downstream uncertainty has an expansionary effect, in contrast to other facets of uncertainty.

 Topic: Networks, Uncertainty